tomiock/AI_UAB/README.md

 If any issue is found with a link (e.g. non existent page).
 Please open an issue with the name of the book and it will be fixed.

 ### Suggesting a book
 Open an issue with the link to the pdf and the name of the course.
-Also you can make a Pull Request with all the changes :D
+Also you can fork the repository and send a pull request :D